Niels-Bohr-Institute-XNS-StructBiophys/BayesFit/README.md

 BayesFit is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details (http://www.gnu.org/licenses/).

 ## Acknowledgements
-To CoNeXT, Carlsberg Foundation, and University of Copenhagen for co-funding the project.
+CoNeXT, the Carlsberg Foundation, and University of Copenhagen for co-funding the project.

 ## Suggestions for future development
 - include resolution effects.